 By perfusing peripheral blood mononuclear cells (PBMCs) through the vascular channel in the presence of priming cytokines/chemokines, researchers can model the selective migration of ‘gut-specific’ PBMCs into the epithelial channel, where they secrete IBD-associated cytokines, kick off organ-specific inflammatory cascades, and induce the hallmark ‘leaky gut’ phenotype.
 In addition, the model has been demonstrated to recapitulate the efficacy and mechanism of clinically relevant, anti-inflammatory IBD therapeutics.

-Join this webinar to learn how you can use the Colon Intestine-Chip to develop more effective, targeted therapeutic strategies for IBD across an expanded pool of inflammatory pathways in a single model.
+Watch this on-demand webinar to learn how you can use the Colon Intestine-Chip to develop more effective, targeted therapeutic strategies for IBD across an expanded pool of inflammatory pathways in a single model.

 In this webinar, you will learn: